MicrosoftDocs/playfab-docs/playfab-docs/features/config/dev-test-live/global-api-method-error-codes.md

 ## Never-Retry Codes

-If you get these **Error Codes**, you should never retry, because the request can never be completed under the current circumstances, without a bug-fix or setting change.
+If you get these **Error Codes**, you should *never* retry, because the request can never be completed under the current circumstances without a bug-fix or setting change.

 Most *specific* codes listed with an **API** method also fall into this category.